How to Make a Simple Ballet Bun for Medium to Long Hair

 A while back I wrote about creating an easy ballet bun that could be used for short to long hair.
 That method required using a bun foundation.
 This was necessary when my daughter's hair was too short for a regular bun.
 If your child's hair is a little longer, you can use this method for a quick and easy bun.

-It's an easy process but more involved than what I wanted.
+While that other method is easy process it was a bit more involved than what I wanted.
+If you're in a hurry to go to class, you'll want a bun that's quick and easy.
 Now that my child's hair is medium length, I have found another very simple way to make a bun.
 This takes just a few minutes and with practice girl's should be able to do it by themselves.

 What You Need